 Jim Elliott: Yes.

-Jim Elliott: She was born with no arms, no legs.
-She, uh, worked when I met her, she was involving, um coordination of new patients to trainer’s hospital in Houston, and she gave me a tour of the hospital one time.
-It was really funny, she was, was talking to me and she said, what do you know?
-You’re a TABI.
-And I go, what’s a TABI?
-I go, I never heard that term before.
-And she said, temporarily able-bodied individuals.
-And I went, Oh my, my mouth dropped open.
-I went, Oh my God, TABI, we’re all TABIs.
-If you get up and put your pants on in the morning and you’re vertical.
-You’re a Tabby because eventually someone’s taking you down.
-Right.
+Jim Elliott: She was born with no arms and no legs.
+When I met her, she was involved in the coordination of new patients to Shriners Hospital in Houston.
+She gave me a tour of the hospital one time.
+It was really funny.
+She was talking to me and she said, “What do you know?
+You’re a TABI.”
+And I go, “What’s a TABI?”
+I had never heard that term before.
+And she said, “Temporarily Able-Bodied Individuals.”

-Jim Elliott: It was, yeah.
+Jim Elliott: Yeah.
 We’re trying to get TABI pins actually made now.
-Yeah, it’s, she’s quite a person.
+Yeah, she’s quite a person.
 She inspires a lot of people.
-She was Ms. Wheelchair Txas a number of years ago,
+She was Ms. Wheelchair Texas a number of years ago

-So there was somebody you were talking about earlier this week, I think his name was Robert.
-Um, what’s the back story on Robert’s situation or some of the things that you help him do?
+David Hirsch: So there was somebody you were talking about earlier this week, I think his name was Robert.
+What’s the back story on Robert’s situation, or some of the things that you helped him do?

 David Hirsch: You were swimming backwards.

-Jim Elliott: I was swimming backwards, videotaping him, watching him run across the Sandy flat and bounce up and look like he was going to fall on his face, but then use his breath to come back and control his bouyancy.
+Jim Elliott: I was swimming backwards, videotaping him, watching him run across this sandy flat, and bounce up, and look like he was going to fall on his face, but then use his breath to come back and control his buoyancy.
 It’s amazing.

-Robert: In this video I’m 30 feet under the ocean surface, walking without objects holding the meetup for the first time in over a decade.
-It’s a whole experience that I never imagined that I would have totally have.
+Robert: In this video I’m 30 feet under the ocean surface, walking without objects holding the me up, for the first time in over a decade.
+It’s an incredible experience that I never imagined that I would have totally have.

-Jim Elliott: I want every PT and OT, occupational therapists and physical therapist and rehab doc in the world to see that cause they’ll sign up for, for scuba therapy in two seconds if they see that video.
-That’s fabulous.
+Jim Elliott: I want every occupational therapist and physical therapist and rehab doc in the world to see that, because they’ll sign up for scuba therapy in two seconds if they see that video.

 Robert: Right.
 For the last 13 plus years.